Policy Research Institute Drug Lag: An Analysis of Factors Contributing to the Long-term Lag of Japanese Approved Products

 -

-4A Study on the Background of Delayed New Drug Development in Japan," Yuya Imai and Mamoru Narukawa Journal of Regulatory Science, September 2022, 12(3), 235-245.
+4A Study on the Background of Lag in New Drug Development in Japan," Yuya Imai and Mamoru Narukawa Journal of Regulatory Science, September 2022, 12(3), 235-245.

 Survey Methodology

-This news report is based on a more detailed analysis of the factors behind the "Drug lag: Analysis of the actual lag situation of products approved in Japan" (hereafter referred to as "previous issue"), which appeared in Policy Research Institute News No. 70.
+This news report is based on the "Drug Lag: Analysis of the Actual Lag Situation of Products Approved in Japan" (hereafter referred to as "previous issue news"), which appeared on OPIR Views and ActionsNo.70, and further analyzes the factors in detail.
 The survey covered drugs that were approved in Japan between 2019 and 2022 as drugs containing new active ingredients and that were approved later in Japan than in the U.S. and Europe, resulting in a drug lag, in order to focus on recent trends among the drugs covered in the previous issue.
-The drug lag period was calculated by specifying the date of application for approval and the date of approval from the data published by the review authorities in each country.
+The drug lag period was calculated by identifying the date of application for approval and the date of approval from the data published by the review authorities in each country.
 Specifically, analysis was conducted based on information published on the websites of the Pharmaceuticals and Medical Devices Agency (PMDA), the U.S. Food and Drug Administration (FDA), and the European Medicines Agency (EMA).
 If the product was approved in both the U.S. and Europe, we used the information from the region where the product was approved at the earlier date.
 Since there are some products with significantly long approval periods and some with short approval periods due to special exceptions, we used the median value as the main basic statistic.
 In Europe, the approval information is based on the central review system, and may differ from the approval status in each country.

 The definition of in-house or acquisition/partnership in the form of development was defined as follows for this news.
 In-house" was defined as items that were consistently developed by one company (including parent-subsidiary companies) in Europe, the U.S., and Japan, referring to information in "New Drugs for Tomorrow (produced by Technomic).
 Acquisitions and alliances were defined as those in which a company that had obtained approval in Japan acquired a company or in-licensed a product under development.
 Acquisitions and alliances that had been approved in the U.S. or Europe for more than six years were classified as in-house.